d8adrvn/smart_sprinkler/README_8_Zone_Irrigation_Controller.md

 ### Wiring The Controller To The Irrigation System
 The final wiring of the project to your irrigation system is straight forward.
 Irrigation sytems use a standard irrigation wire bundle which has multiple colored wires (one per valve + extras) and a white wire as a common ground.
-They typically run on 24V power.
+They typically run on 24V AC power.

 * Be sure power is disconnected before attempting to wire.
 Avoid being shocked or creating a fire hazard!

-We connected “ground” wire from the 24V transformer to the common ground (white) wire in the irrigation wire bundle.
+We connected “ground” wire from the 24V AC transformer to the common ground (white) wire in the irrigation wire bundle.

 To connect the wires running to each valve, we used the Normally Open positions on the relay.
 Each colored wire for each valve was connected to one of the NO positions on a relay.
 One valve per relay.
 Up to 8 are possible with this hardware, however, you do not need to use all 8.
 We then connected the “hot” wire from the transformer to connect to the COMMON position (middle contact) on one of the relays.
 This provides power to all realys since they are daisy chained together (see Arduino wiring above)